 If you consider taking your placenta home, you should take with you also a small container.
 If you don’t have an idea, you can find a medium-sized casserole.
 We considered that our baby’s home, which kept him safe for nine months, deserves proper treatment, so we decided to take it home and bury it under a tree.

 A few days after the birth, we went to a plant store, bought a fig, and we drove to a place dear to us where we buried the placenta and planted the tree on top.

-I recommend you to start packing your bag for labor somewhere around week 35 – 36, to be prepared just in case you go into labor before your due date.
+I recommend you start packing your bag for labour somewhere around week 35 – 36, to be prepared just in case you go into labour before your due date.
 Arun came two weeks earlier.
 On the night before the birth, I finished our bags and did two repetitions of the process with my partner.
 Perfect timing, no?

 Wish you a smooth and magical experience, YOU CAN DO THIS.

 I’m wondering how the experience of giving birth was for you and what helped you the most in those moments.
 Share them with us here so that we will learn from each other.